History of Cyprus: Bronze Age

-The practice of writing spread and tablets in the Cypro-Minoan Script have been found at Ugarit.
+The practice of writing spread and tablets in the Cypro-Minoan script have been found at Ugarit.
 Ugaritic texts from Ugarit and Enkomi mention Ya, the Assyrian name of Cyprus, that thus seems to have been in use already in the late Bronze Age.

 Copper ingots shaped like oxhides have been recovered from shipwrecks such as at Uluburun, Iria and Cape Gelidonya, which attest to the widespread metal trade.
 Weights in the shape of animals found in Enkomi and Kalavassos follow the Syro-Palestinian, Mesopotamian, Hittite and Aegean standards and thus attest to the wide-ranging trade as well.

-Late Bronze Age Cyprus was a part of the Hittite Empire, but was a client state and as such was not invaded, but rather part of the empire by association and governed by the ruling kings of Ugarit.
+Late Bronze Age Cyprus was a client state of the Hittite Empire and governed by the ruling kings of Ugarit.
 As such Cyprus was essentially "left alone with little intervention in Cypriot affairs".

-Although Achaean Greeks were living in Cyprus from the 14th century, most of them inhabited the island after the Trojan War.
-Greeks were colonizing Cyprus from 1210 to 1000 BC.
+Achaean Greeks were living in Cyprus from the 14th century.
+Greeks colonized Cyprus from 1210 to 1000 BC.
 Dorian Greeks arrived around 1100 BC and, unlike the pattern on the Greek mainland, the evidence suggests that they settled on Cyprus peacefully.

 Another wave of Greek settlement is believed to have taken place in the following century (LCIIIB, 1100–1050), indicated, among other things, by a new type of graves (long dromoi) and Mycenaean influences in pottery decoration.